Thomas Heywood: Creative activity

-Heywood's first play may have been The Four Prentises of London (printed 1615, but acted some fifteen years earlier).
+Heywood's first play may have been The Four Prentices of London (printed 1615, but acted some fifteen years earlier).
 This tale of four apprentices who become knights and travel to Jerusalem may have been intended as a burlesque of the old romances, but it is more likely that it was meant seriously to attract the apprentice spectators to whom it was dedicated.
 Its popularity was satirized in Beaumont and Fletcher's travesty of the middle-class taste in drama, The Knight of the Burning Pestle.
 Heywood's two-part history plays Edward IV (printed 1600), and If You Know Not Me, You Know Nobody, or, The Troubles of Queene Elizabeth (1605 and 1606) concern, respectively, The Wars of the Roses and the life of the Queen contrasted with that of the preeminent merchant and financier Thomas Gresham.

 He wrote for the stage, and (perhaps disingenuously) protested against the printing of his works, saying he had no time to revise them.
 Johann Ludwig Tieck called him the "model of a light and rare talent", and Charles Lamb wrote that he was a "prose Shakespeare"; Professor Ward, one of Heywood's most sympathetic editors, pointed out that Heywood had a keen eye for dramatic situations and great constructive skill, but his powers of characterization were not on a par with his stagecraft.
 He delighted in what he called "merry accidents", that is, in coarse, broad farce; his fancy and invention were inexhaustible.